craigbarnes/lua-gumbo/README.md

 #### Attribute Tables

-The `attr` field of element nodes is represented as a table, containing sub-tables in numeric indices and a convenient `name=value` index in named fields.
+The `attr` field of element nodes is represented as a table, containing sub-tables in numeric indices and a convenient `name="value"` index in named fields.
 The sub-tables each represent a single attribute and contain the following fields: